Ben Jones-Bishop: Salford

 On 10 May 2014, Jones-Bishop announced he'd leave the Leeds club at the end of the season after rejecting a new deal to remain at the club.
 It was believed he was unhappy with the amount of playing time he had at the club.
 It was announced that he would join Salford for the 2015 season.
 He played 25 games for Salford in 2015 scoring 15 tries.

 Wakefield Trinity

 On 5 November 2015 it was announced that he would be joining Wakefield Trinity on a one-year deal in 2016.

 York City Knights

 On 26 January 2021 it was reported that he had signed for York City in the RFL Championship.

 Sheffield Eagles

 On 17 November 2021 it was reported that he had signed for Sheffield in the RFL Championship.

+York Knights (re-join)

+On 5 March 2025 it was reported that he had rejoined York Knights in the RFL Championship.

 International career

 In the second match of Jamaica's 2021 Rugby League World Cup campaign, Jones-Bishop scored Jamaica's first ever try at the tournament during their 68-6 loss to New Zealand at the MKM Stadium.